PeterShinners/comp/design/function.md

 parts of the module.
 * **Shape** Either a shape reference or an inline shape definition.
 This describes the type of data the function expects to work on.
-The fields this provides will be available from the `$in` namespace, or by using it's fields as undecorated field names inside the function.
+The fields this provides will be available from the `$in` scope, or by using it's fields as undecorated field names inside the function.
 * **Arguments** Is a secondary, optional shape definition that is used to provide arguments to the function.
 Arguments are intended to control the way a